 From the temporarily injured to the severely impaired, patients are increasingly turning to the diagnostic and treatment expertise of the physiatrist.
 The specialty is growing rapidly, and the number of resident physicians has doubled in the last decade.
 Despite this growth, physiatry is one of the few medical specialties in which there is a relative shortage.

-Physicians who specialize in Physical Medicine and Rehabilitation are called "physiatrists," pronounced.
+Physicians who specialize in Physical Medicine and Rehabilitation are called "physiatrists," pronounced fizz-eye-a-trist.
 Physiatrists are specialists in the diagnosis and treatment of patients of all ages in three major areas of medical care.

 - Diagnosis and treatment of musculoskeletal injuries and pain syndromes